Warchant - One for the road? Nasirildeen, Seminoles cherish his special return

 "It's definitely been surprising, and just a lot of hurt and stuff to overcome," Nasirildeen said this past week, in the days leading up to what could be his final home game at Florida State.
 "But I truly expected a challenge, so I got what I expected, I guess."

-The greatest challenges of all might have come in the last 12 months.
+The greatest challenges of all might have come in the past 12 months.

 After leading the Seminoles in tackles as a sophomore and junior -- he posted 91 in 2018 and 101 last season -- there was talk that Nasirildeen might leave early for the 2020 NFL Draft.
 Several analysts have said he's a first-round talent.